 IOCC has worked in Jerusalem, the West Bank, and Gaza since 1997, collaborating with the local Orthodox Church and international partners like USAID and the Japanese government, as well as with hospitals, schools, and other community groups, to improve residents' quality of life.
 Since the program began, IOCC has coordinated with local partners, including the Orthodox Church based in Jerusalem, community-based organizations, and local NGOs.
-Work with the Church has included supporting educational initiatives by providing nonfood items and rehabilitating school facilities to expand the number of children those schools can accommodate.
+Work with the Church has included supporting educational initiatives by rehabilitating school facilities to expand the number of children those schools can accommodate, as well as providing nonfood items to schools.